NotLawson/battlestats/README.md

 Then just run the main Python file (main.py).
 It'll start a webserver on the port specified in the config file.

 You also need to run task_runner.py, which will start a task runner for the main server

+Instead of running these things individually, you can always just run the Docker stack.
+That is how it will be run when put into production, and how I personally run it.

 ## Todo